jakobvase/hugo-blog/content/investigations/router.md

 "Pretty" is an annoying term, but it has to be white, not too electronic-looking, and only have a single cable running to it.
 So Power over Ethernet is important.

+I also prefer for the router to be EU-made, open source, modular, repairable, etc. All the good tech things.
+And not from China if I can get it.
+Problem is the access points can't be that, because modular things aren't pretty enough.

+So more and more I'm looking at one to two pretty access points, and a nice router.

+### I've learned

+I have basically two options.
+Buy a nice router (like the Fritzbox 5690 pro) for approx. €400 and keep it in the cupboard.
+I don't really believe that's enough.

+Otherwise buy two nice PoE powered access points, put one upstairs and one downstairs, buy a PoE switch and do it that way.
+UniFy 6 Pro is approx. €200 each, a switch is about €100, cables are about €50.
+So €550, and I'm sure it works.
+And I can upgrade the individual parts if I need to.

+I'm going with option 2.

 ## Reservations